puzzleclone/PuzzleClone/tutorial_docs/docs/quickstart.md

 You've successfully learned the basic workflow of PuzzleClone!
 You took a seed idea, defined its logic in a specification file, and used it to generate both single samples and a large batch of new puzzles.

 Now that you've mastered the fundamentals, you're ready to explore the more advanced features of PuzzleClone in the upcoming sections.
+For detailed explanations of all attributes in the DSL, please refer to the [DSL specification](spec.md) section.
 Happy puzzle-making!